A lot of people think that Camino de Santiago preparations should be very tough and intensive, and I was no exception.

 Still, you may feel pain in your legs, get blisters or anything else could happen on Camino de Santiago.
 You can not really prepare for everything, unless, of course, your preparation takes 1 year or more and you really train hard.

 Camino teaches you and strengthens you every day.
-If you feel tired after your first 20km, believe me, after 2 weeks those 20km will be a joke for you 🙂 You will be ready to hit 30 km limit pretty soon.
+If you feel tired after your first 20km, believe me, after 2 weeks that 20 km will be a joke for you.
+You will be ready to hit the 30 km limit pretty soon.